w3c/webextensions/proposals/multiple_user_script_worlds.md

 When the developer specifies a `worldId` in either the `WorldProperties` or a `RegisteredUserScript`, the browser will create a separate user script world for those cases.
-If `worldId` is omitted, a "default" user script world will be used.
+If `worldId` is omitted, the default user script world will be used.

+Additionally, `runtime.Port` and `runtime.MessageSender` will each be extended with a new, optional `userScriptWorldId` property that will be populated in the arguments passed to `runtime.onUserScriptConnect` and `runtime.onUserScriptMessage` if the message initiator is a non-default user script world.
+We do not need to populate a value for messages from the default user script world, since this is unambiguous given the distinction in the event listeners (`onUserScriptMessage` already indicates the message was from a user script).

 ### New Permissions